-The use of 3D printers in the fashion industry is gaining traction as designers and clothing producers discover the benefits of this technology.
-3D printers can be used to create fantastic 3D printed fashion with shapes and geometries never made before, but they can also be used for prototyping purposes, as well as making the clothing production process much more sustainable.
+The use of 3D printers in the fashion industry is gaining traction since designers and clothing producers discovered the benefits of 3D printing technology.
+They can use it to create fantastic 3D printed fashion with shapes and geometries never made before, but they can also prototype and it makes the clothing production process much more sustainable.

-Let’s dive into the world of 3D printed fashion and see for yourself the different applications of this technology in the industry.
+Let’s dive into the world of 3D printed fashion and see for yourself the different applications in the industry.

 Fashion 3D Printing

-Innovations and new techniques are being developed every day, but on a mainstream level, 3D printed fashion is still growing.
-We expect to see this side of 3D printed fashion expand over the coming years.
+Although designers are innovating and developing new techniques, it is only on a mainstream level, 3D printed fashion is still growing.
+We expect to see this side of the fashion expand over the coming years.

 Practical Uses of 3D Printers in Fashion

-In a more day-to-day application, 3D printing in fashion is used to create accessories, build prototypes and manufacturing tools, boost sustainability efforts, and expand customization options.
+In a more day-to-day application, we use 3D printing in fashion to create accessories, build prototypes and manufacturing tools, boost sustainability efforts, and expand customization options.

 3D Printed Fashion Accessories